-On November 1, 1969, Bill and Dorla Sorrell moved "The Western Shop" from 1 S Main St to this location, the former Plaza Theatre.
+On November 1, 1969, Bill and Dorla Sorrell moved "The Western Shop" from 1 S Main St. to this location, the former Plaza Theatre.
 They renamed their business Sor-rell's.
 Under their ownership, this store became one of the leading businesses of its kind in America.
-Their sons Doug, Dave and Steve worked alongside them in this family endeavour.
+Their sons Doug, Dave and Steve worked alongside them in this family endeavor.

-Atop the marquee stood this full sized fibreglass
+Atop the marquee stood this full sized fiberglass

 horse.
-Bill and Dorla named him Pinkie in honour of Bill's Palomino in the Antioch Shrine Mounted Patrol.
+Bill and Dorla named him Pinkie in honor of Bill's Palomino in the Antioch Shrine Mounted Patrol.

 The Antioch Mounted Patrol appeared in the Rose Bowl parade on January 1, 1969.
 When Bill's horse grew his winter coat it was no longer the desired golden Palomino.
 Now it was "off white".
 In an attempt to dye the hair coat to a golden color, something went amiss.
 The result was a horse of a different color, but not quite Palomino.
 The horse actually had a pinkish cast.